History Undergraduate Research

 In the University Honors Program, you will complete a thesis to fulfill requirements for the “in Honors” or “Honors Baccalaureate” degrees.
 It is an excellent opportunity to develop and demonstrate your knowledge and to prepare for graduate study or careers requiring advanced research skills.

 You'll complete major primary source-driven research projects in Hist 2004: Historical Methods and HIST 4914 History Research Seminar, two of the requirements for a major in history.
 In both courses, you will undertake your own research projects, which you can prepare for presentation and publication.

 Each spring, the History Department offers an award for the best research paper on a topic in Virginia or Civil War History.
-Details are circulated on the History major email list and the winner is chosen by History Department faculty.
+Details are circulated on the History major email list and the winner is chosen by the History Department faculty.

 Publising Your Research